oobabooga/text-generation-webui/docs/03 - Parameters Tab.md

 Defines the instruction template that is used in the Chat tab when "instruct" or "chat-instruct" are selected under "Mode".

-* **Instruction template**: A dropdown menu where you can load a saved template, save a new template (💾 button), and delete the currently selected template (🗑️).
+* **Saved instruction templates**: A dropdown menu where you can load a saved template, save a new template (💾 button), and delete the currently selected template (🗑️).
 * **Custom system message**: A message that defines the personality of the chatbot, replacing its default "System message" string.
 Example: "You are a duck."
 * **Instruction template string**: A Jinja2 template that defines the prompt format for the instruction-following conversation.
 * **Send to default**: Send the full instruction template in string format to the Default tab.